Bike Buying Guide

 While you can theoretically take part in a triathlon on almost any bike, a rider who specialises is likely to have a highly competitive machine.
 It’ll essentially be based on a road racing bike but with a strong emphasis on aerodynamic positioning and componentry… very similar to the sort of bike you’ll see in the time trial races that happen all over the UK early on Sunday mornings.
-Short distance ‘sprint’ triathletes will often complete on a standard road race bike.
+Short distance ‘sprint’ triathletes will often compete on a standard road race bike.

 Purist track bikes come in various shapes and forms depending on the racing discipline they’re intended for, but there are loads of urban single geared fixed wheel bikes around these days too.
 For those who can’t or don’t want to ride with a fixed gear, a few of them come equipped with a single gear freewheel option too.
 A front brake makes the fixed wheel bikes street-legal as the fixed sprocket out back can be used for braking duties.

-A utility bike is almost any bike that doesn’t quite fit into the more distinctive marketing categories.
+A hybrid bike is almost any bike that doesn’t quite fit into the more distinctive marketing categories.
 A budget mountain bike with faster rolling road tyres is a utility bike, as is a recreational road bike with flat handlebar and a luggage rack.
 Most utility bikes are hybrids of other bike types, with an emphasis on transport rather than a sporting discipline.
 All bike types can theoretically be put into use for fitness, commuting and cycle touring purposes, but you’ll find a lot of manufacturers coming up with specific marketing tags for bikes aimed at particular rider types.
 Look for tags such as ‘Fitness’, ‘Lifestyle’, ‘Commute’, ‘Urban’, ‘Town’, ‘Dual Sport’ and ‘Multi Use’.